Dylan Hundley: Music career

 In 2016 Hundley formed Lulu Lewis with her Argentinian-born multi-instrumentalist husband, Pablo Martin of the Tom Tom Club and The Du-Rites.
-It released its debut self-titled EP in the summer of 2017 to critical acclaim.
+They released their debut self-titled EP in the summer of 2017 to critical acclaim.
 This led to live dates supporting Richard Lloyd of Television, Gene Loves Jezebel, Shilpa Ray, The Waldos and The Fleshtones.
-Live band members include Jay Mumford (J-Zone), William Harvey and Bruce Martin, also Tom Tom Club.
+Live band members include Jay Mumford (J-Zone), William Harvey, and Bruce Martin.

-In May 2018, Condé Nast released a bio video on Hundley covering her previous struggles with domestic violence and the launch of Lulu Lewis after breaking free.
-In October 2018 Megyn Kelly interviewed her on the Today Show about the same topics.
-This was the same day that Kelly made racist remarks about Halloween costumes for which she was fired from the show.

-In January 2019, Hundley was asked to front NPR's Bob Boilen's original band Tiny Desk Unit, in a memorial concert for Susan Mumford, the original singer who died in September 2018, at Washington DC's 9:30 Club.

 Lulu Lewis released its debut LP, Genuine Psychic, in July 2019 to critical acclaim.
 Its release show was held at Union Pool in Brooklyn, New York.
 It supported The Messthetics (former Fugazi members).
 Brendan Canty of both bands also guested on Lulu Lewis's debut LP.

-Lulu Lewis then released dub versions of four tracks from the LP, For Entertainment Purposes Only, and was featured in The Big Takeover for the EP.
-On February 14, 2020, it released The Love Song EP, an album of cover songs, including Roxy Music's "In Every Dream Home a Heartache", John Cale's "Helen of Troy" and The Vinyl District's "I'll Bet You" by Funkadelic.
+Lulu Lewis then released dub versions of four tracks from the LP, For Entertainment Purposes Only.
+On February 14, 2020, it released The Love Song EP, an album of cover songs, including Roxy Music's "In Every Dream Home a Heartache", John Cale's "Helen of Troy", and Funkadelic's "I'll Bet You".

-Hundley regularly participates in The Bowery Electric - Sally Can't Dance Shows as a guest singer.
-She has performed in tributes alongside punk stalwarts and underground music luminaries in shows devoted to The Cramps, Talking Heads and Stiv Bators.